Go to content

 If you have an account, shares or other securities in a non-Danish bank, you have to state it annually in your tax assessment notice.
 And remember to enter new investments.
 If you trade in cryptocurrencies, other rules may also apply.

-Read in Danish more about non-Danish investments
+Read more (in Danish) about non-Danish investments

 Read more about cryptocurrencies

-Is you non-Danish income stated in E-tax?
+Is your non-Danish income stated in E-tax?

 • Non-Danish income is not automatically registered in your tax assessment notice, you'll have to do that yourself - even if the information is stated in E-tax.